-Sun DSEE Compatibility
+Sun/Oracle Compatibility

-For companies that are migrating from a Sun/Oracle Directory Server Enterprise Edition (DSEE) server to the UnboundID Identity Data Store, the UnboundID Identity Data Store provides a dsconfig batch file, sun-ds-compatibility.dsconfig, which describes the various components that can be configured to make the server exhibit behavior closer to a DSEE configuration.
+For companies that are migrating from a Sun/Oracle server to the UnboundID Identity Data Store, the UnboundID Identity Data Store provides a dsconfig batch file, sun-ds-compatibility.dsconfig, which describes the various components that can be configured to make the server exhibit behavior closer to a Sun/Oracle configuration.

-The default configuration for the UnboundID Identity Data Store varies in several ways from the default configuration for DSEE, primarily by providing a better out-of-the-box configuration and better standards compliance.
-DSEE administrators can make a number of changes to their installations and may wish to apply similar changes when migrating to the Identity Data Store.
 Administrators can use the sun-ds-compatibility.dsconfig batch file to apply the Identity Data Store's configuration with the necessary dsconfig commands.
 Simply uncomment the example commands listed in the file, and then run the dsconfig command specifying the batch file.
 Note that this batch file is not comprehensive and must be used together with the migrate-sun-ds-config tool, located in the bin folder (or bat folder for Windows systems) during the migration process.
-Both the tool and the batch file overlap in some areas but provide good initial migration support from the DSEE server to an UnboundID server.
+Both the tool and the batch file overlap in some areas but provide good initial migration support from the Sun/Oracle server to an UnboundID server.

 Another useful tool is the migrate-ldap-schema tool in the bin folder (or bat folder for Windows systems), which migrates schema information from an existing LDAP server onto this instance.
-All attribute type and objectclass definitions that are contained in the source LDAP server will be added to the targeted instance or written to a schema file.
+All attribute type and object class definitions that are contained in the source LDAP server will be added to the targeted instance or written to a schema file.